Analogs of Dirichlet $L$-functions in chromatic homotopy theory: Constructions of the Dirichlet -spectra and -local spheres

 \textbf{The $p$-adic case when $p\nmid n$.}\quad In this case, \Cref{prop:gal_Qp_zeta} implies that $(\Z[\zeta_{n}])^\wedge_{p}\not\simeq \Zp[\zeta_{n}]$, since the two sides have different ranks as $\Zp$-modules.
 As a result, the construction in the $n=p^v$ case does not apply.
 Instead, we use Cooke's obstruction theory in \cite{Cooke_obstruction} to lift the $C_n$-action on $\Zp[\zeta_n]=\pi_0(M(\Zp[\zeta_{n}]))$ to the Moore spectrum $M(\Z[\zeta_n])$.

-Let $X$ be a spectrum and $h\aut(X)$ be the group of self-homotopy equivalences of $X$. $h\aut(X)$ is an associative $H$-space.
-Then $\pi_0(h\aut(X))$ is the group of homotopy classes of homotopy equivalences of $X$.
+Let $X$ be a spectrum and $h\aut(X)$ be the group of its self-homotopy equivalences.
+Then $h\aut(X)$ is an associative $H$-space and $\pi_0(h\aut(X))$ is the group of homotopy classes of homotopy equivalences of $X$.
 Denote the identity component of $h\aut(X)$ by $h\aut_1(X)$.
-There is an short exact sequence of $H$-spaces:
+We have a short exact sequence of $H$-spaces: